Settling the Score Between the Army and Navy, Hawaii 1944

 Also listed among the names are players from what was then considered to be the third major league, the Pacific Coast League (PCL).
 Having these rosters in hand is great and helps to tell a more inclusive story.

-Posted on February 12, 2016, in Ephemera, Hall of Fame Players, My Collection and tagged 1944 Baseball World Series, Army, Army Navy Championship, Dom DiMaggio, Joe DiMaggio, Joe Gordon, Johnny Vander Meer, Navy, Pee Wee Reese.
+Posted on February 12, 2016, in Ephemera and Other Items, Hall of Fame Players, My Collection and tagged 1944 Baseball World Series, Army, Army Navy Championship, Dom DiMaggio, Joe DiMaggio, Joe Gordon, Johnny Vander Meer, Navy, Pee Wee Reese.
 Bookmark the permalink.
-4 Comments.
+3 Comments.